Who We Are

 Kerri

 Kerri is Co-founder and Manager of Kindred Spirit Elephant Sanctuary.
-Growing up on a dairy farm in Northern Ireland, Kerri spent her life surrounded by animals.
+Growing up on a farm in Northern Ireland, Kerri spent her life surrounded by animals.
 She knew from a young age that she wanted to work with animals but wasn’t sure what direction to take.
-In 2013, after finishing her Zoology degree at Queen’s University Belfast, Kerri moved to Thailand and has worked with several NGOs, spending alot of time working with or visiting elephant projects.
+In 2013, after finishing her Zoology degree at Queen’s University Belfast, Kerri moved to Thailand and has worked with several NGOs, spending a lot of time working with or visiting elephant projects.
 This is where her eyes where opened to the elephant situation in Asia and since then, she has been working on ways to help the elephants and spread awareness.
-Kerri can speak the tribal Karen language and is often seen around the village communicating with the locals.
+Kerri can speak the Karen language and is often seen around the village communicating with the locals.

 Sombat